glotzerlab/signac/doc/installation.rst

 Consider to install :ref:`optional dependencies <optional_dependencies>`.

 .. _optional_dependencies:

 Optional dependencies
 =====================

-When using one of the alternative installation  methods, any optional dependencies may not get automatically installed.
+Unless you install via conda_, optional dependencies are not installed automatically.
-In the case that you want to use extra features that requires dependencies, you need to install those manually.
+In case you want to use extra features that require external packages, you need to install these manually.

 Extra features with dependencies: